 This perk is part of American Express’ larger revamping of card benefits.

-This perk is a phone line that can help you with anything Delta-related from reservations to cancellations.
-Concierge service is a common perk among premium cards, but it’s rarely mentioned.
-Having a private phone line can help you bypass long waiting times for customer service.
+This perk is a phone line that can help Reserve cardholders with anything Delta-related from reservations to cancellations.
+Concierge service is a common perk among premium Amex cards.
+But its not often spoken about.
+Having a private phone line can help Reserve cardholders bypass long waiting times for customer service, saving valuable time.

 Free Checked Bags